nickserv/danamccurdy.com/_posts/2017-04-21-my-aching-limbs.md

 My aching limbs admonish me
 that each day is a gift,
-not to be taken for granted.
+that it is not to be taken for granted.

 The aching of my limbs
 reminds me